vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 long-overdue toiletries purchases.
 I left my home around 3:15 PM.
 I finished checkout at Walgreens around 3:45 PM, and I was back home shortly after 4 PM.

+## Friday March 3

+In the later afternoon/early evening, I went to Walgreens for a FedEx package pickup of my work laptop for my upcoming job start on Monday.
+I was in the store from around 3:55 PM to around 4:10 PM.